Modernism Notes Archives - Page 2 of 3 - Modern Classic

 Our Scandinavian-Modern Furniture Collections honor the original and intended iconic furniture designs created during the Modern age.
 With the minor adjustments we added for optimum comfort along with the use of top quality materials these designers did not have during their times but that we do have thanks to technological advances in the decades since, these iconic Scandinavian furniture designs can be enjoyed for years longer than ever thought possible.

-You can come see and have a seat in any of our Scandinavian-Modern furniture in any of our factory showroom locations in BellinghamChicago or Dallas!
+You can come see and have a seat in any of our Scandinavian-Modern furniture in our factory showroom location in Bellingham!

 Platner’s Spot in 1960s Modernism